top of page

 The quality of the recording produced by the Mighty Wollensak, of course, completely sucked ass.
 However, Larry was an astute enough listener to be able to shuffle thru our selections and come up with his 4 faves.
 Funny thing.
 These were the same 4 tunes that we’d already been leaning towards using for the Heider’s session.

 Musical telepathy, I suppose.
-Or some kind of other mental hogwash that some musicians seem to always claim to have with everyone and everything else in the entire universe.
+Or some other kind of mental hogwash that some musicians seem to always claim to have with everyone and everything else in the entire universe.

 Just like “Ducks on a Pond.”